• Skip to main content

 COOKIES

 Most web browsers automatically accept Cookies.
-Visitors who do not wish to have cookies placed on their computers should set their browsers to refuse Cookies before visiting websites, with the drawback that certain features of our website may not function properly without the use of Cookies.
+Visitors who do not wish to have cookies placed on their computers should set their browsers to refuse Cookies before visiting websites, with the drawback that certain features of the website may not function properly without the use of Cookies.
 A cookie in no way gives us access to your computer or any personal information about you.

 LINKS TO OUR SOCIAL MEDIA SITES